 Emmy and Telly award-winning DP/editor Steve Wynn is the ultimate multi-hyphenate; a director-shooter-editor with over 30 years of experience.
 An industry veteran, he has worked in virtually every aspect of production and leads the Journeys for Good production team with his breadth of expertise.

 Steve began his career in broadcast where he traveled the world for clients like Discovery Channel, History Channel and Travel Channel.
 During that time, he traveled extensively throughout the US, Europe, Canada, Mexico, South America, Central America, China and Africa.

-Steve is the co-owner of award-winning San Francisco production company Bayside Entertainment.
+Steve is the co-owner of Seattle video production company Bayside Entertainment.
 In addition to original documentary projects, the company produces corporate projects for clients like Sony and Boy Scouts of America.